A woman holding her arms up, standing in front of orange and green spotlights

 In books and talks, audiences can see some of their favourite stars from a new angle.
 Arundhati Roy, the internationally acclaimed author and political essayist, discusses her life and work with writer and broadcaster Afua Hirsch.
 Miriam Margolyes gives us her From A to Z of wit, wisdom, and unfiltered stories; Merlin Sheldrake delves into the hidden life of fungi; and Manic Street Preachers have an exclusive conversation with music journalist and recent biographer Keith Cameron.
 Brighton Dome’s popular, regular spoken word night STATUS FLO returns, featuring award-winning poet and author Salena Godden and, for a special edition for Black History Month, spoken word poet and former battle rapper BIG SCOOP.

 The reopened Corn Exchange welcomes world-class dance to its stage with Gary Clarke’s DETENTION, a vivid piece of dance theatre exploring the impact of Section 28, the 1988 legislation from Thatcher’s Government that prohibited the promotion of homosexuality in schools.
 “Full of dynamism and urgency” (The Guardian), the show will feature a local community cast of LGBT+ people.
 Deciphers sees a beautiful and powerful collaboration between two acclaimed choreographers come to life: Naishi Wang and Jean Abreu combine Chinese and Brazilian dance elements to explore what is gained – and lost – in translation.
-And looking ahead to spring, MÁM will sweep audiences into a whirlwind of myth and magic with its hypnotic fusion of contemporary dance and wild Irish tradition, from acclaimed Irish choreographer Michael Keegan Dolan.
+And looking ahead to spring, MÁM will sweep audiences into a whirlwind of myth and magic with its hypnotic fusion of contemporary dance and wild Irish tradition, from acclaimed Irish choreographer Michael Keegan-Dolan and his company Teaċ Daṁsa.
 Presented by Dance Consortium in partnership with Brighton Dome.

 MÁM: credit Ros Kavanagh